NixOS/nix/doc/manual/src/installation/env-variables.md

 To use Nix, some environment variables should be set.
-In particular, `PATH` should contain the directories `prefix/bin` and `~/.nix-profile/bin`.
+In particular, `PATH` should contain the directories `prefix/bin` and `~/.nix-profile/bin`. `prefix` defaults to `/usr/local` and can be set manually by modifying the `lib.mk` file present in the `nix/mk` directory.
 The first directory contains the Nix tools themselves, while `~/.nix-profile` is a symbolic link to the current *user environment* (an automatically generated package consisting of symlinks to installed packages).
 The simplest way to set the required